Symmetric Mahler's conjecture for the volume product in the three dimensional case: Calculation of degree

 for $s \in [0,1], \phi \in [0,\pi]$, where $T_\psi:[0,1] \to [0,1]$ is defined by

 By Lemma \ref{lem:11}, $T_\psi(s)$ is smooth with respect to $\psi$ and $s$, decreasing with respect to $s$, $T_\psi(0)=1$, and $T_\psi(1)=0$.

-As we mentioned in Section \ref{sec:5.3}, if we can find a zero $(\theta,\phi,\psi)$ in $D$ of the vector field $(F,G,H)$, then the equations \eqref{eq:23} in Section \ref{sec:5.1} are satisfied and the proof of 3-dimensional symmetric Mahler conjecture is completed.
-In the following two subsections, we consider the case that $(F,G,H)$ has no zeros on the boundary $\partial D$.
+As we mentioned in Section \ref{sec:5.3}, if we can find a zero $(\theta,\phi,\psi)$ in $D$ of the vector field $(F,G,H)$, then the equations \eqref{eq:3} in Section \ref{sec:3.5} are satisfied and the proof of 3-dimensional symmetric Mahler conjecture is completed.
+In Sections \ref{sec:6.2} and \ref{sec:6.3}, we consider the case that $(F,G,H)$ has no zeros on the boundary $\partial D$.
 Now, assume that $(F,G,H) \not=0$ on $\partial D$, that is, $(\hat{F},\hat{G},\hat{H}) \not=0$ on $\partial D$.
 Then we shall calculate the degree of